AlirezaSamar/pandai/README.md

-# pandai
+# Pandai
-Deep Learning library for Ruby.
+The Deep Learning Library for Ruby.